The effect of JWST/NIRSpec data reduction on the retrieval of WASP-39b atmospheric properties: Results and discussion

-When inspecting abundance based on single, narrow absorption bands, such as Na, we also find substantial differences.
+When inspecting abundances based on single, narrow absorption bands, such as Na, we also found substantial differences.
 In this case, it is obvious that retrievals are heavily affected by the spectral grids chosen during data reduction and/or for our simulations.
-While this is common sense, a word of caution should be raised here for this kind of absorption features as spectral resolution may lead to inconsistent values.
+While this is common sense, a word of caution should be raised here for these kinds of absorption features, as the spectral resolution could lead to inconsistent values.

-There is also a very interesting case in the $\rm{H_2S}$ retrieval.
-Half of the retrievals (FIREFLy, Tiberius and Carter) are able to determine its abundance to certain precision, while the other half (Tshirt, Eureka and Carter Modified) are compatible with no $\rm{H_2S}$ at all in the atmosphere and do not require its presence.
-While this kind of retrieval is not the proper way to detect such narrow banded species, the inclusion or exclusion of certain species is heavily influenced by the calibration process, too.
+There is also a very interesting case seen for the $\rm{H_2S}$ retrieval.
+Half of the retrievals (FIREFLy, Tiberius, and Carter) have the capacity to determine its abundance to certain precision, while the other half (Tshirt, Eureka, and Carter-modified) are compatible with no $\rm{H_2S}$ at all in the atmosphere and do not require its presence.
+While this kind of retrieval is not the ideal way to detect such narrow-banded species, the inclusion or exclusion of certain species is heavily influenced by the calibration process as well.

 Finally, there are also differences in the retrieved opacity of the cloud.
-While differences are significant, we find a physically common ground for most of the cases, as they place the limit of an aerosol optically thick atmosphere for pressure levels at some 100s mbar.
+While the differences are significant, we have found a physically common ground for most of the cases, as they place the limit of an aerosol, optically thick atmosphere for pressure levels at some 100s mbar.

-So, in short, we find that there is a clear effect of the data reduction process in the model parameters that we retrieve.
-That can be traced even to the most basic physical parameters of the planet (such as gravity or mean molecular weight) and undoubtedly affect the abundances of many species.
+Thus, in short, we find that there is a clear effect of the data reduction process in the model parameters that we retrieved.
+That can be traced even to the most basic physical parameters of the planet (e.g. gravity or mean molecular weight) and undoubtedly affect the abundances of many species.
 Even if we can correct the most simple issues by wisely choosing an adequate spectral grid, there is still an uncertainty of at least one order of magnitude that remains.
 This encourages to always take the values for a given retrieval within the overall context, including the process followed to extract the spectra from the original data.